OutSystems/docs-product/src/getting-started/intro.md

 We provide free [online courses](https://www.outsystems.com/learn/courses/) that teach how to use OutSystems technologies.
 There are official workshops as well.
 You may decide to pursue a career in OutSystems low-code development, there is a certification program to help you achieve that.

-## Your first apps
+## Your first app

+You have several quick tracks to create your first app with Service Studio:

+Built-in tutorial
-The quickest track to creating apps in OutSystems through the interactive built-in tutorials.
-In Service Studio, open the Help menu and select **Build a Mobile App in 5 Minutes** or **Build a Web App in 5 Minutes**.
-You can also check the brief tutorials about creating a [web](create-web.md) and a [mobile app](create-mobile.md).
+:   The quickest track to creating apps in OutSystems is through the interactive built-in tutorial.
+In Service Studio, open the Help menu and select **Build a App in 5 Minutes**.

-## Sample applications

-Find [sample apps](https://www.outsystems.com/forge/#category=applications) in Forge, an OutSystems repository where users can share their applications, components, and plug-ins.
-Sample apps are useful when you want to examine the logic behind the features and learn more about the OutSystems technologies.
-We recommend [installing and checking out](component.md) sample apps [Tasks Manager](https://www.outsystems.com/forge/component/1405/task-manager/) or [Directory](https://www.outsystems.com/forge/component/614/directory/) as examples of OutSystems key concepts for making apps.
+Documentation tutorials
+:   You can also check the brief tutorials about creating a [mobile app](create-mobile.md) and a [reactive web app](create-reactive.md).

+Start from an existing sample app
+:   You can leverage a collection of existing apps in Service Studio to get you started.
+The experience includes a guided tour, which walks you through Service Studio and helps you customize and edit your new app.
+If you don't want to customize the app, you can also publish it and test right away.
+In Service Studio, create a new app and choose **Start from an app**.

 ## Creating and deploying apps